A carrier-focused TMS for simplifying and streamlining operations for any size company.

 Magnus Technologies helps you move more freight, more profitably, with a streamlined logistics management platform designed and supported by people who know the trucking industry.

-Our solution helps you to grow a profitable business by simplifying and streamlining your operations and increasing productivity.
+Our platform helps you to grow a profitable business by simplifying and streamlining your operations and increasing productivity.
 Our Magnus TMS solution provides the information you need to get business done – connecting the back office with drivers to maximize asset utilization, reduce empty miles, improve service levels, increase driver satisfaction and retention, and manage safety and risk.

 A Complete Transportation Order Lifecycle